-- Inform owners and management that detention areas are not to be altered or obstructed in any way. - b.
+- a.
+Inform owners, management, tenants and employees that the storm drain systems are not to be altered or obstructed in any way. - b.
 Clean sediment and trash off inlet grates. - c.
 Do visual inspection on outside of grate. - d.
 Check for broken parts of the system that may need to be replaced. - e.
 Do visual inspection inside cleanout boxes.
 (DO NOT ENTER ANY MANHOLE OR CLEANOUT BOX)

 - a.
 Remove any large loose debris and sorbent materials with hand tools. - b.
-Clean system (pipes and boxes) using a high powered vacuum truck to suck out standing water and sediment.
+Clean system (pipes and boxes) using a high-powered vacuum truck to suck out standing water and sediment.

 - c.
-Use a high pressure washer to break up any remaining material in the catch basins and cleanout boxes, while capturing resulting slurry with vacuum. - d.
+Use a high-pressure washer to break up any remaining material in the catch basins and cleanout boxes, while capturing resulting slurry with vacuum. - d.
 Once catch basins and clean out boxes are clean, clean any sediment that may remain within the pipes.